-Prior to the rebellion of 1857, the British had attempted to impose western beliefs, customs, and values.
+Before the rebellion of 1857, the British had attempted to impose western beliefs, customs, and values.
 Many Governor- Generals had imposed western laws on Indians without regarding traditional customs and values .
-There were laws that granted Indian women rights that were similar to those enjoyed by Western women, which were greatly resented by many conservatives.
-Moreover, many traditions were outlawed such as that which forbade a Hindi widow to remarry.
+Some laws granted Indian women rights similar to those enjoyed by Western women, which many conservatives greatly resented.
+Moreover, many traditions were outlawed, such as that which forbade a Hindi widow to remarry.
 In particular, the introduction of western education was resented.
-The British after the Mutiny were very wary of enacting policies that could have been considered to be western.
-Prior to the rebellion the East Indian Company and British officials supported the activities of Western Christian Missionaries, which was very controversial.
-In the aftermath of the Mutiny the British were reluctant to do anything to offend the religious feelings of the Indians .
+After the Mutiny, the British were very wary of enacting policies that could have been considered Western.
+Before the rebellion, the East Indian Company and British officials supported the activities of Western Christian Missionaries, which was very controversial.
+In the aftermath of the Mutiny, the British were reluctant to do anything to offend the religious feelings of the Indians .

 How did the Sepoy Rebellion lead a sustained push for Indian independence?

 Indians never staged a revolt on the scale of the Mutiny.
 The British army's brutal repression prevented another revolution of this size.
-In the wake of the Rebellion, London was anxious about its position in India after the defeat of the Sepoy Rebellion.
-The British were a tiny minority in the sub-continent, and the revolt demonstrated to them how weak was their control over the country.
+In the wake of the Rebellion, London was anxious about India's position after the defeat of the Sepoy Rebellion.
+The British were a tiny minority in the sub-continent, and the revolt demonstrated how weak their control was over the country.

 Queen Victoria, on the advice of her government-issued the proclamation to the "Princes, Chiefs, and People of India' (1858).
 This edict stated that Indians were to have the same rights and parity of esteem with the Empire's other subjects.
 In effect, Indians were offered equality with Britain's other subjects.
 Initially, this effort won over many Indians and briefly quieted India's push for independence.

-However, the Europeans did not treat the Indians as their equal and the Indians were still treated as inferior and subject people.
+However, the Europeans did not treat the Indians as equals, and the Indians were still treated as inferior and subject people.
 The failure of the British to honor the terms of the proclamation angered Indians.
 Over time, Britain's continuous efforts to marginalize Indians played a critical role in the growing calls for independence starting in the 1890s.
 The Rebellion is a crucial part of the Indian independence movement.
 Nationalists were later inspired by it and saw it as a precursor of their struggle.
-Many, in particular, were inspired by the fact that Muslims and Hindus fought the colonists and had a common aim.
+In particular, many were inspired by the fact that Muslims and Hindus fought the colonists and had a common aim.

 The Indian Mutiny was perhaps the greatest challenge to British rule during the Raj, and it shook their confidence in their ability to control the sub-continent.
-In the aftermath of the conflict that cost tens of thousands of lives, Britain changed the way it administered India.
+In the aftermath of the conflict that cost tens of thousands of lives, Britain changed its administered India.
 The East India Company was dissolved, and direct rule was initiated.
 Queen Victoria’s even adopted the title Empress of India.

 The British overhauled the government of India and became more willing to collaborate with local elites.
-They also were very careful to avoid imposing western norms and values on Indians.
-While these policies may have been improvement, they did not permanently quell Indians' desire to retake India from Britain.
+They also were meticulous to avoid imposing western norms and values on Indians.
+While these policies may have been improved, they did not permanently quell Indians' desire to retake India from Britain.
 The Mutiny or the First War of Indian Independence became a symbol that inspired many to seek national determination.